ugo-emekauwa/intersight-account-reset-tool/README.md

     - Open the intersight_account_reset_tool.py file in an IDLE or text editor of choice.
     - Find the comment **"MODULE OPTION 2 - Device Exemptions"**.
     - Underneath, you will find the list **exempt_devices = []**.
 The list is currently empty.
     - Fill in between the square brackets of the **exempt_devices** list with the hostname, product ID, or serial number of any devices that should not be removed by the Account Reset Tool.
 Each entry should be separated by a comma.
 If a hostname or product ID is entered, all devices sharing that same hostname or product ID will be exempted.
-For UCS domains with dual fabric interconnects, be sure to provide the serial number of each fabric interconnect individually.
+For UCS domains with dual Fabric Interconnects, be sure to provide the serial number of each Fabric Interconnect individually.
 Leave the list blank if there are no device exemptions.
-Here is an example:
+Here is an example using serial numbers:
       ```py
       exempt_devices = ["ABV1304000V", "EZL252770MU", "WIA344370GE"]
+      ```
+    - Combinations of attributes for different devices can also be used as well for exemptions.
+Here is an example using a serial number, a hostname and a product ID for any HyperFlex HX220c M5 All Flash server nodes:
+      ```py
+      exempt_devices = ["ABV1304000V", "hostname1@company.org", "HXAF220C-M5SX"]
       ```

 ## Author: